-The study of children’s literature has been gaining interest in recent years, as more people understand the vital place these books hold.
+The history of children’s literature has been gaining interest in recent years, as more people understand the vital place these books hold.
 Besides being invaluable for children’s education and entertainment, they contribute significantly to our understanding of cultural and literary history.

 Books2All has compiled a chronological list of six landmark children’s books that includes some lesser-known works alongside enduring classics.
 We hope that learning (or refreshing your memory) why literature’s renowned critics held these texts in high esteem rekindles your affection for them – and all the books you share – with the children in your lives.

-Classic literature choice 1: The Governess – Sarah Fielding (1749)
+History of children’s literature choice 1: The Governess – Sarah Fielding (1749)